SelinaZ07/OOTD-generator/README.md

 - Displays inspiration photos from Pinterest the user uploaded.
 - Allows users to browse through different inspiration images.
-- Uses a layered/stacked visual effect to create a 3D appearance.

 ### Wardrobe Notes

 - Users can write notes about clothing they want or need.
 - Notes are saved using browser Local Storage.
-- Each user's notes are stored separately in their own browser.
-- Notes remain available after refreshing or reopening the website.

 ---